ljaaskela/velk-platform/docs/runtime/runtime.md

 A wrapped (framework-driven) window has no GLFW backing. `should_close()` always returns `false`; the host framework controls the lifecycle and is expected to fire `on_surface_destroyed` when tearing down.

+#### Suspend / resume

+On platforms where the OS destroys and recreates the native window across app suspend/resume (Android screen-off/on, lock/unlock, backgrounding), the runtime handles the surface lifecycle automatically — **no app code is required**.
+The Android platform plugin pauses rendering while the window is gone and, when a new native window arrives, rebuilds the underlying GPU surface (a new `VkSurfaceKHR` + swapchain) and resumes.
+The `Window` and its scene stay valid throughout; the `on_surface_destroyed` / `on_surface_created` events still fire if you want to react, but you do not need to tear down or recreate anything yourself.

+A custom embedded host that wraps surfaces directly (rather than using the Android plugin) drives the same path by publishing the new platform window handle into the surface state on recreation; the renderer then rebuilds the GPU surface on the next `prepare()`.

 ### Window events

 `IWindow` exposes typed events that user code can subscribe to via `ScopedHandler`: